Where to Take My Date in Ottawa; Top 4 Spots- Part 1

 The Rockeries: “olde-worlde” charm

-In spring the Rockeries in Rockcliffe Park offer thousands of blooming daffodils and several flowering trees.
+In spring the Rockeries in Rockcliffe Park offers thousands of blooming daffodils and several flowering trees.
 A popular spot for outdoor weddings, this “olde-worlde” place is steeped in history.
-The Park once belonged to Thomas McKay; he was a Scottish master stone mason of the Rideau Canal and later built Rideau Hall.
-Enjoy the views and the natural settings from this unique nearly 200 year old vantage point.
+The Park once belonged to Thomas McKay; he was a Scottish master stonemason of the Rideau Canal and later built Rideau Hall.
+Enjoy the views and the natural settings from this unique nearly 200-year-old vantage point.

 Arboretum: blooms, bridges and butterflies

 Mid to late May you’ll find the crab-apple trees in bloom at the Arboretum on Dow’s Lake.
 Romantic pathways lead you to the water, over small bridges and along ponds.
 Don’t forget to hike up to the lookout to enjoy a view over the city.
 Bring a picnic for a lunch underneath the willow trees.
-And when you are out there, don’t forget to walk up to the Fletcher Wildlife Garden, with its native species of plants, birds and butterflies.
-If your date is into birds, this is the place to go.
+And when you are out there with your date, don’t forget to walk up to the Fletcher Wildlife Garden, with its native species of plants, birds and butterflies.
+If your date in Ottawa is into birds, this is the place to go.
 Try to find the colourful Baltimore Oriole or the apple tree in the small ravine!

 How to get there: From downtown, bike along the canal on the west side on the separate pathways until you see Dow’s Lake.
 Cycle around Dow’s Lake, pass the Pavillion that appears to be built in the water and the Arboretum appears right in front of you on the west side of the lake.
 You could bike the same way back or continue along the Trillium pathway and the Ottawa River.